roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

 - Can I method chain on column creations?
 Yes, use `pandas.DataFrame.assign`.
 - Can I method chain on filtering?
 Yes, use `pandas.DataFrame.query`.

-> Everything in Pandas Can Be Chained.
+> Everything in Pandas Can Be Chained

 <div class="conclusion-divider">
     <hr>